 Grizzly bears in the North Cascades?
-Feds release draft plan to restore population
+Feds release plan to restore population

 The most recent confirmed sighting of a bear was in 1996 in the U.S. portion of the North Cascades ecosystem.
 A bear, however, was confirmed in British Columbia within 20 miles of the U.S.

-The North Cascades ecosystem offers some of the best habitat to recover the animals, and a federal 1997 plan designated the area as one of five grizzly bear recovery zones.
+The North Cascades ecosystem offers some of the best habitat to recover the animals, and a federal 1997 plan designated the area as one of five grizzly-bear recovery zones.
 The others are in Montana, Wyoming and Idaho.

-The 1997 plan called for an environmental review to evaluate a range of alternatives for recovering the North Cascades grizzly population but no funds were allocated until 2014.
+The 1997 plan called for an environmental review to evaluate a range of alternatives for recovering the North Cascades grizzly population, but no funds were allocated until 2014.
 The environmental impact statement is expected to be finalized this fall.

-Eight public meetings are scheduled in February.
-The public can weigh in on the draft environmental impact statement through March 14.
+Eight public meetings are scheduled next month (here’s where and when).
+The public can weigh in on the draft environmental-impact statement through March 14.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.